DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 # ExpansionPack :: TransactionWrap

 This expansion pack is focus on "Assembly Decoupling".
 Allow assembly which is hierarchical design, conveniently to create Transaction Object, without Reference the *"MicroDBHelper.dll"*.
+It's useful for those **hierarchical design projects**, and there is no value for *non-hierarchical projects*, please confirm your needs.

 *The root section of documents of **all optional expansion packs**, please visit [here](/MicroDBHelper-ExpansionPack/).*